-Do you really understand your danger zone or boundaries?
-How close is too close?
+Do you really understand your danger zone or boundaries and how close is too close?
 When should you start mentally ‘ramping up a gear?’
 Assess the situation rapidly.

-Practice your verbal self defence skills to make them good enough?
-Command, shout and direct any aggressor, be in control.
+Practice your verbal self defence skills to make them good enough and command, shout and direct any aggressor, be in control.

 Avoid those places that carry the most risk.
 Don’t get so drunk that you lose control, you stand much more chance of being attacked if you are.

 Learn to read the signs of violence (including deceit and aggression) in others and how to both defuse them and overcome them.

 Use that fear/nervousness within you.
 We all get adrenaline dumps when something unexpected happens.
 Learn to control it and make it your friend, so that if serves you wisely.

 If and when you decide to take action, do it with full intent and don’t hesitate.
 If you need to become a screaming berserker to overcome an aggressor, do it.
 Shout, scream, fight as if your life depends upon it, you never know, it might.

 Prevention is always better than cure, but still learn and practice a handful of regular physical protection skills to unleash against common attacks, if it becomes really necessary.

 The Law and Self Defence.

 Section 3(1) of the Criminal Law Act 1967 states: